DataDog/the-monitor/haproxy/monitoring_haproxy_performance_metrics.md

 [![Overview](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-10-haproxy/HAProxy_1.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-10-haproxy/HAProxy_1.png)

-## Key HAProxy metrics
+## Key HAProxy performance metrics

 A properly functioning HAProxy setup can [handle](http://loadbalancer.org/blog/load-balancer-performance-benchmarking-haproxy-on-ec2-quick-and-dirty-style) a [significant amount of traffic](http://www.goperf.com/haproxy-experimental-evaluation-of-the-performance/).
 However, because it is the first point of contact, poor load balancer performance will increase latency across your entire stack.
-The best way to ensure proper operation and performance of HAProxy is by [monitoring its key metrics](https://www.datadoghq.com/blog/haproxy-monitoring/) in three broad areas:
+The best way to ensure proper HAProxy performance and operation is by [monitoring its key metrics](https://www.datadoghq.com/blog/haproxy-monitoring/) in three broad areas:

 *   [**Frontend metrics**](#Frontend) such as client connections and requests
 *   [**Backend metrics**](#Backend) such as availability and health of backend servers